 |13||Ch 2, *hdc 4, with CC cluster 1, hdc 4; repeat * around, join.||72|

 |14||Ch 2, hdc in each stitch around, join.||72|

 |15||Ch 2, *with CC cluster 1, hdc 8; repeat * around, join.||72|

 |16||Ch 2, hdc in each stitch around, join.||72|

-Images of these steps are on the last page.
+Images of these steps are on below.

 With CC, chain 6, slip stitch in 2nd chain from hook and across, slip stitch in 2 stitches on brim, turn.